Atlantic white-sided dolphin

 Methods to reduce the by-catch of cetaceans in commercial fisheries have been tried in several areas and fisheries.
 The use of acoustic signallers on nets, for example, may help reduce by-catch, though they have not been tested specifically on white-sided dolphins.

 Because white-sided dolphins use sound to communicate (Hamran 2014), any noise from human activities may interfere with their behaviour.
 Some adverse responses to noise have been observed in this species, as has been seen in other dolphin species.
 During seismic surveys around the UK for example, sighting rates for white-sided dolphins were significantly reduced when airguns were firing compared to when they were not (Stone 2003 in Macleod 2004).

 Other potential sources of disturbance could include shipping, oil and gas exploration, or any other human activity occurring in their habitat.

 Persistent organic pollutants (POPs) such as PCBs and organochlorine pesticides (e.g. DDT, DDE) and polybrominated diphenyl ether (PBDE) flame retardants have been found in white-sided dolphins sampled throughout their range (McKenzie et al. 1997, Weisbrod et al. 2001, Tuerk et al. 2005, Montie et al. 2009).

-Total PCBs were the contaminants present in the highest concentrations in white-sided dolphins for all age classes sampled from the northeastern US (Tuerk et al. 2005).
+The contaminants present in the highest concentrations in white-sided dolphins for all age classes sampled from the northeastern US were total PCBs (Tuerk et al. 2005).
 A previous study had also found high levels of PCBs in dolphins from this region, with levels twice as high as pilot whales from the same area (Weisbrod et al. 2001), though both species had similar levels of pesticides in their tissues.
 Male dolphins have been found to have higher levels of PCBs in their tissues than females, suggesting, as occurs in other mammals, that females lose some of these contaminants through lactation (Tuerk et al. 2005).

 Heavy metals have also been found in white-sided dolphins.
 Cadmium levels, for example, from dolphins sampled in the Faroe Islands were lower than those of pilot whales from the same area, but much higher than levels found in dolphin species from more southerly latitudes (Gallien et al. 2001).